 Phase 1: Isometric contraction

 Following CICR, the HRT model begins generating force while the sarcomere length is held constant to simulate isometric contraction.
+This phase continues until the total muscle force, Ftotal (the sum of active and passive force) exceeds the afterload (set by the user).

 Phase 2: Isotonic contraction

-Phase 2 begins when the total muscle force, Ftotal (the sum of active and passive force) exceeds the afterload (set by the user).
-When this condition isFollowing isometric contraction, the sarcomere shortening velocity (dSL) is determined by:
+Following isometric contraction, the sarcomere shortening velocity (dSL) is determined by: